 Putting our fast-track timeline expertise to work, Ryan’s development team was able to streamline the front end of the process.
 Since we already owned the land and had excellent relationships with the city, we were able to finalize a Letter of Intent (LOI), negotiate a lease and pull together financing within 90 days, ensuring that construction could start on time.
 Our holistic approach brought the design, development and construction teams to the table from the very beginning, allowing us to easily collaborate and continually move the project forward on a tight schedule.
 Construction began in late fall and was completed a few days ahead of schedule in July—just in time for Shutterfly workers to serve customers across the Midwest for the holiday season.

 The facility contains general office space and a full production facility for personal and commercial printing services.
-Keeping Shutterfly’s long-term plans in mind, the site was designed to allow the facility to increase in size by an additional 50% as the rapidly growing business expands.
+Keeping Shutterfly’s long-term plans in mind, the site was designed to allow the facility to increase in size by an additional 50 percent as the rapidly growing business expands.

 Projected to provide 330 full-time jobs over the next several years, the thoughtful design of the new facility exemplifies Shutterfly’s investment in its employees.
 The building makes employee comfort a priority, with a 300-seat sunlit dining area, outdoor patio, game room and exercise room, among other modern amenities.